CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 4 - Appearance.md

 In a worldbuilding setting, we can create the ephemeris at any detail we want using the methods from chapters $2$ and $3$.
 Thus we can repeat this process to arbitrary precision.

+We could have just simply calculated the elongation at even time intervals starting from $\text{ January 1, } 2024$, but that is very inefficient and only guarantees precesion up to the size of the time intervals we are taking.
+Therefore, bisection is better.

 The time of conjunction (or any elongation, not just conjunction) of any two bodies can be calculated this way.\
 $\blacksquare$